philip-khor/blogdown_source/content/post/2018-08-27-exploring-ge14-results-with-python-part-2.md

 And since I can't figure out how to properly construct my standard errors, you'll just have to make do with estimates.

-The F-stat is provided for the first stage: the rule of thumb is to have an F-stat which exceeds 10 (sometimes 20).
+The F-stat is provided for the first stage: a rule of thumb is to have an F-stat which exceeds 10.
 The F-stat tests whether the instrument is 'relevant'.

 * I write two functions: `lw` and `lw_controls`: one function provides the L-W estimate without controls, and the other with controls.
 * My training set is similar to the previous training set for the multinomial logit.